 - Peruse the University Career Center’s Interviewing Resources for jobs and internships

-- Consider scheduling an appointment to practice your interviewing skills at the University Career Center
+- Schedule an appointment to practice your interviewing skills at the University Career Center with a coach.

 - Your metrics (numerical academic performance in previous classes and your ability to pass standardized tests) will help admissions representatives determine if you can handle the rigors of the law school curriculum and pass the bar exam.